 As the Trump Administration continues to slash the number of refugees allowed into the country, American values, tradition and interests are at stake.

-The U.S. resettlement system is already the strongest in the world.
+The U.S. resettlement system has long had bipartisan support.
 Depriving families of safety based on their religion or country of origin is irresponsible, immoral and un-American.
 It puts innocent lives at risk and does not make us safer.
-The IRC is calling on Americans to urge their Members of Congress to support refugee resettlement.